devops-myway/certified-kubernetes-administrator-Practice/Domain 2 - Workloads and Scheduling/canary deployment.md

 ###### canary deployment
 A canary deployment is an upgraded version of an existing deployment, with all the required application code and dependencies.
 It is used to test out new features and upgrades to see how they handle the production environment.
 This is done by creating a new replica set with the updated version of the software while keeping the original replica set running.

-If issues are detected during the canary deployment, it can be quickly rolled back to the original replica set.
-When you add the canary deployment to a Kubernetes cluster, it is managed by a service through selectors and labels.

-The amount of traffic that the canary gets corresponds to the number of pods it spins up.
-In most cases, you start by routing a smaller percentage of traffic to the canary and increase the number over time

 Canary deployments are a valuable tool for minimizing risk and ensuring high availability in complex distributed systems, by allowing for controlled testing of changes before they are released to the entire system.

 #### Example 1.0